raspiduino/updateinsider/README.md

 <br>Support for both amd64 and arm64 (aarch64)
 <br><b>Tip:</b> You can use this to quickly test <i>Windows for Arm</i> on QEMU without install it (which takes really long time!).
 See notes below.

+## Updates
+- 13/2/2022: The author has changed the domain from `uupdump.ml` to `uupdump.net`

 ## How this works?
-The Python script will find the lastest update available using uupdump.ml, then download the packages and convert them into iso by uupdump tools.
+The Python script will find the lastest update available using uupdump.net, then download the packages and convert them into iso by uupdump tools.
 The iso will be mounted and extract to vhd/vhdx file.
 Reboot and you will have a new installation!

 ## Requirement
 - Python 3.7 (require bs4 and requests).
 You can use the portable version from <a href="https://github.com/raspiduino/updateinsider/releases">Release</a>